Skip to main content

 Regulations: Art.
 72 Regulation Personal Income Tax .

-The degree of disability must be accredited by means of a certificate or resolution issued by the Institute of Migration and Social Services ( IMSERSO ) or the competent body of the Autonomous Communities .
+The degree of disability must be accredited by a certificate or resolution issued by the Institute of Migration and Social Services ( IMSERSO ) or the competent body of the Autonomous Communities.
 Royal Decree 1971/1999, of December 23, ( BOE of January 26, 2000), regulates the procedure for the recognition, declaration and qualification of the degree of disability.

-However, a degree of disability equal to or greater than 33 percent will be considered affected in the case of Social Security pensioners who have a recognized permanent total, absolute or severe disability pension and in the case of pensioners from passive classes who have a recognized retirement or retirement pension due to permanent incapacity for service or uselessness.
-Likewise, a degree of disability equal to or greater than 65 percent will be considered accredited, in the case of people whose disability is judicially declared by the procedure provided for in the Civil Procedure Law, even if said degree is not reached.
+However, a degree of disability equal to or greater than 33% will be considered affected in the case of Social Security pensioners who have been granted a pension for total, absolute or severe permanent disability and in the case of passive class pensioners who have been granted a retirement pension due to permanent disability for service or disability.
+Likewise, a degree of disability equal to or greater than 65% will be considered proven in the case of persons whose disability is judicially declared by the procedure provided for in the Civil Procedure Law, even if it does not reach said degree.

-The need for help from third parties to travel to your workplace or to perform it, or reduced mobility to use collective means of transportation, must be accredited by means of a certificate or resolution of the IMSERSO or the competent body of the Autonomous Communities in matters of assessment of disabilities, based on the opinion issued by the Assessment and Guidance Teams dependent on them.
+The need for assistance from third parties to travel to or from work, or reduced mobility to use public transport, must be accredited by a certificate or resolution from IMSERSO or the competent body of the Autonomous Communities in matters of disability assessment, based on the opinion issued by the Assessment and Guidance Teams dependent on them.

-The recognition of one of the degrees of dependency contemplated in article 26.1 of Law 39/2006, of December 14, on the Promotion of Personal Autonomy and Care for people in a situation of dependency, corresponds to another area of competence that does not responds to the requirements of article 72 of the Personal Income Tax Regulations and, therefore, does not accredit this.
+The recognition of one of the degrees of dependency contemplated in article 26.1 of Law 39/2006, of December 14, on the Promotion of Personal Autonomy and Care for People in Situations of Dependency, corresponds to another area of competence that does not respond to the requirements of article 72 of the Regulation of the Personal Income Tax and, therefore, does not accredit this.

-Attention: and l Royal Decree 1856/2009, of December 4, modified Royal Decree 1971/1999, of December 23, on the Procedure for the recognition, declaration and qualification of the degree of disability and, in accordance with the provisions of the eighth Additional Provision of Law 39/2006, of December 14, on the Promotion of Personal Autonomy and Care for People in a Situation of Dependency and in the new classification of the World Health Organization, "International Classification of Functioning, Disability and Health" ( CIF -2001), carries out terminological and conceptual updates replacing the references that were included to the term "handicap" with the term "disability", to the term "handicapped" and "handicapped people" with the term "people with disabilities" and to the term "degree of handicap" with "degree of disability ".
+Attention: e l Royal Decree 1856/2009, of December 4, modified Royal Decree 1971/1999, of December 23, on the Procedure for the recognition, declaration and qualification of the degree of disability and, in accordance with the provisions of the Eighth Additional Provision of Law 39/2006, of December 14, on the Promotion of Personal Autonomy and Care for People in Situations of Dependency and in the new classification of the World Health Organization, "International Classification of Functioning, Disability and Health" ( CIF -2001), carries out terminological and conceptual updates by replacing the references that were included in the term "disability" with the term "disability", the term "disabled" and "people with disabilities" by the term "people with disabilities" and the term "degree of handicap" by "degree of disability".
 To this end, a second Additional Provision entitled "Terminological and conceptual update" is incorporated into Royal Decree 1971/1999.